All Episodes

 That resulted in his being removed from his seat on the Financial Services Committee.

-He was one of several GOP members removed from committee assignments immediately after the 2012 elections because he was considered to be, well, not traitorous, but he had he had strayed from the shackles of the leadership.
+He was one of several GOP members removed from committee assignments immediately after the 2012 elections because he was considered to be, well, not traitorous, but he had strayed from the shackles of the leadership.

 This is what's key about it.

-You bet you guys your days are gone.
+You bet you guys, your days are gone.

-The Tea Party's finished.
+Tea Party's finished.

 And the point here is that this campaign against Walter Jones looked like an attempt to send a message to other potential Republican renegades that the leadership and the D.C. establishment could come after you and beat you.